 Loxley CofE Community Primary School is a high-performing, highly local primary that turns small scale into a strength, with results that compare well against England benchmarks and a close-knit daily culture.
 It best suits families who value a small village school, are comfortable with mixed-age classes, and want clear routines plus a values-led ethos.
 The primary hurdle is admission rather than the education offered once a place is secured.

 Applications are made through Warwickshire County Council.
-The on-time deadline for September 2026 entry is 15 January 2026, with offers issued on 16 April 2026.
+For September 2027 entry, applications open on 1 November 2026, the on-time deadline is 15 January 2027, with offers issued on 16 April 2027.

 Yes, the latest admissions snapshot for Reception shows more applications than offers, and the school is marked as oversubscribed.
 That makes it important to list realistic fallback preferences on your application.